-Soo Lock Rehabilitation
+New Soo Lock

 Owned and operated by the Army Corps of Engineers, the lock complex at Sault Ste Marie, Michigan (“Soo Locks”) enables ships to navigate the St. Marys River, which connects Lake Superior and Lake Huron.
 Through this critical infrastructure, Great Lakes commercial vessels carry iron ore and other raw materials that feed the nation’s steel industry, agricultural products destined for export markets, and low sulfur coal fueling the region’s electric utilities.
 Unfortunately, the lock infrastructure is old and in need of repair and replacement.
+Congress originally authorized construction of a new large lock at Sault Ste Marie in the Water Resources Development Act of 1986.
+The project was reauthorized in 2007 and again in 2018 at a total cost of $922 million.
+The project is currently under construction with first-year funds provided in FY2019 and second year funds in FY2020.
+The Corps’ FY2021 budget includes $123.2 million for the new lock.
+While this is welcome and important support, the agency estimates that it could deploy up to $173.2 million in construction funds during FY2021.
+Congress and the Administration should keep the project moving forward and provide third-year funding of $173.2 million in the FY2021 Energy and Water Development Appropriations Bill and FY2021 workplan.

 The two operating locks at Sault Ste Marie were constructed in 1948 and 1968.
-In 2007, the Corps of Engineers began a multi-year program to rehabilitate and modernize the Soo Locks’ infrastructure at a total cost of $105 million.
+In 2007, the Corps of Engineers began a multi-year Asset Renewal Program to rehabilitate and modernize the Soo Locks’ infrastructure.
 The goal of this program is to improve the efficiency of lock operations and reduce the risk of lock failure and possible vessel delays.

 Great Lakes Breakwater Reconstruction